ciudadanointeligente/write-it/INTEGRATION_GUIDE.md

 This is how [PlanningAlerts](https://github.com/openaustralia/planningalerts/) integrates with WriteIt.
 When the application [receives a webhook](https://github.com/openaustralia/planningalerts/blob/6ba2ec93a5eee1ec25d081a5d15d3eb10163c4dd/app/controllers/comments_controller.rb#L42-L49) it uses the `message_id` from the payload to do a [full fetch of the message from the API](https://github.com/openaustralia/planningalerts/blob/6ba2ec93a5eee1ec25d081a5d15d3eb10163c4dd/app/models/comment.rb#L62-L83).

-A GET request is all that's needed to get a message and all its replies as JSON:
+A GET request is all that's needed to get a message and all its replies as JSON, e.g.

     http://writeit.ciudadanointeligente.org/api/v1/message/1234/?format=json&username=henare&api_key=ABC123